eclipse-ibeji/freyja/docs/design/README.md

 The emitter is the core component responsible for actually emitting data.
 The emitter interfaces with the signal store to determine which signals should be emitted.
 Every signal present in the store will be emitted according to its mapping configuration.

 The emitter supports intervals at a per-signal level to enable signals to have different requirements on how often they are synced with the cloud.
-Note that once a signal is added to the mapping and picked up by the cartographer, it can take up to `min(`*`I`*`)` before the signal is emitted, where *`I`* is the set of intervals for signals already being tracked.
+Note that once a signal is added to the mapping and picked up by the cartographer, there can de a delay of up to `min(`*`I`*`)` before the signal is emitted, where *`I`* is the set of intervals for signals already being tracked.

 ### Data Adapter Selector

 The data adapter selector is the core component responsible for managing communication with data adapters.
 It behaves like a gateway service and allows callers to interact with the correct data adapter for a given entity.

 The data adapter selector's main interface is the `create_or_update_adapter` function, which accepts an entity description as an argument.
-When calling this function, the data adapter selector will first use the entity's endpoint URI to search for an existing adapter that can handle the requested entity.
+When calling this function, the data adapter selector will first use the entity's endpoint information to search for an existing adapter that can handle the requested entity.
 If no such adapter is found, the entity's protocol and operation are used to search for an adapter type that can handle that entity, and then an adapter is created.
 In either case, the new entity is registered with the adapter, which then interfaces with that entity's endpoint to obtain data.

-The data adapter selector also supports a "loopback" functionality.
+The data adapter selector also supports "loopback" functionality.
 When registering an entity with an adapter, the adapter may return a request for a loopback with updated entity info.
-This indicates to the selector that the matched adapter cannot handle the originally requested entity, but has modified its contents to redirect it to another adapter.
-This enables scenarios such as managed subscribe to perform pre-processing on entities and recycle other existing data adapters.
+This indicates to the selector that the matched adapter cannot handle the originally requested entity directly, but has modified its contents to redirect it to another adapter.
+This enables scenarios such as managed subscribe to perform pre-processing on entities while recycling other data adapter implementations which are independent of managed subscriptions.
 For more information on the managed subscribe functionality, see the [Eclipse Agemo project](https://github.com/eclipse-chariott/agemo).

 Below is a sequence diagram illustrating the data adapter selection process: